JaKobyBoydd/azure-network-protocols/README.md

 <br />

 <p>
-Now head to the VM and in the server manager go to add roles and features in order to install Active Directory Domain Services.
+Now head to the VM and in the server manager, go to "add roles and features" in order to install Active Directory Domain Services.
 After that is installed, go to the exclamation point in the top right corner and promote the server to a domain controller.
 Add a new forest and create a root domain name.
 Create a password and continue the installation process.
 Once active directory domain services is installed you can go to tools in the top left corner and select, Domain Users and Computers.
+Congrats, now you have yourself a Domain Controller!
 </p>